eLearning Strategy: The Ultimate Way To Engage Your Learners

 A: Apply to the real world.
 Relate what they have learned in the real world by allowing them to practice it.

 G: Gauge and celebrate.
-It's key to assess how much students have learnered.
-Moreover, you need to celebrate and recognize those achievements in fun and interactive ways.
+Assess how much students have learnered.
+But go beyond that, celebrate and recognize those achievements in fun and interactive ways.

 E: Extend learning to action by helping your students act on their intentions.
 This means take learning to action by guiding students in their tasks.